 Anyone remember Kermit Gosnell?
 I wouldn’t be surprised if that name has sunk into oblivion, victim of a news blackout worse than any so-called blacklist of the 1950s.
-Only Fox News is reporting on him now.
 That being the case, let me jog your memory.

 Gosnell was arrested in January 2011 for his abortion practices in Philadelphia.
 He was accused of routinely performing late-term abortions that were no different than infanticide.
 His case has now come to trial, and the grisly facts are coming to the fore.
 Gosnell’s “practice” fed on the inner-city despair of those who thought they needed abortions; he actively sought them out and became rich in the process.
 His standard procedure was to deliver babies alive and then use scissors to cut their spinal cords, severing their heads, and leaving them to die.
 Testimony of those who worked in what has been described as a “house of horrors” highlights the seared conscience of the abortionist who laughed at what he was doing.
 The Grand Jury report talks about fetal remains stuffed into “cabinets, in the basement, in a freezer, in jars and bags and plastic jugs.”
 Tiny baby feet were discovered lined up in specimen jars that one reporter called “a macabre collection.”